kirbydesign/designsystem/.github/CONTRIBUTING.md

 > - Brave New World
 > - The Count of Monte Cristo

-#### The good issue contains screenshots and gifs if possible
+#### The good issue contains screenshots and screen recordings if possible
 Kirby is a design system, hence it is a very visual project!
-So do not be shy of using images and gifs to explain yourself.
+So do not be shy of using images and screen recordings to explain yourself.

 If you are requesting a new component, perhaps add a sketch showing how you are imagining it.
+While every component must have a UX refined sketch before it can be implemented; adding one yourself can help others understand what you are thinking.

-When reporting a bug, record a gif to show exactly what you are experiencing.
+When reporting a bug, you could record a screen capure to show exactly what you are experiencing.

 Suggesting an enhancement?
-Add before and after pictures portraying what you would like.
+Add before and after images portraying what you would like, just make sure to clearly state which is "before" and which is "after".

 #### The good issue is closed when there i no need for it (except bug reports!)
 If an issue that you have submitted is no longer necessary and no work has been done on it, go ahead and close it.